Lilford's wall lizard: Reproduction

+P. lilfordi is oviparous.
 Breeding takes place in the summer, and females may lay up to three clutches of one to four eggs with an average mass of 0.63 g, large for a lizard of this size.
-These hatch in about eight weeks and the emerging young measure about 3 to 3.5 cm from snout to vent.
+The eggs hatch in about eight weeks, and the emerging young measure about 3 to 3.5 cm from snout to vent.